BOTBrad/plane/README.md

 ## Controls

-W, A, S, D - to move, jump, and crouch.
+W, A, S, D - to move

 Q, Esc - to quit